github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% ifversion fpt or ghec %}Service providers can partner with {% data variables.product.company_short %} to provide their secret formats for scanning.
 We automatically run {% data variables.product.prodname_secret_scanning %} for partner patterns on all public repositories and public npm packages.{% data reusables.secret-scanning.partner-program-link %}

 Any strings that match patterns that were provided by secret scanning partners are reported directly to the relevant partner, and aren't displayed on  {% data variables.product.prodname_dotcom_the_website %}.
 For more information, see TODO: link to about secret scanning for partner alerts.{% endif %}

+For information about the secrets and service providers supported by {% data variables.product.prodname_secret_scanning %}, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

 You can use the REST API to monitor results from {% data variables.product.prodname_secret_scanning %} across your repositories{% ifversion ghes %} or your organization{% endif %}.
 For more information about API endpoints, see "[AUTOTITLE](/rest/secret-scanning)."